 In that way, I guess you could say I've integrated.
 After over a decade of living in Germany, I now lack "Begeisterungsfähigkeit" — the ability to get excited, as the Germany-based American writer John Doyle calls it in his book, Don't Worry, Be German.

 Read more: The best unpronounceable German words

 Whereas Americans are apt to be enthusiastic about nearly everything — "This is the best pizza I have ever eaten!" — Germans are more apt to say the pizza is "gar nicht so schlecht" — not that bad.

-When Ivanka Trump recently visited a vocational training program at Siemens and found even the slightest things "amazing," a German journalist writing in the Sueddeutsche Zeitung balked at her constant descriptor.
+When Ivanka Trump visited a vocational training program at Siemens inn 2017 and found even the slightest things "amazing," a German journalist writing in the Sueddeutsche Zeitung balked at her constant descriptor.
 Yet, as an American, I know that amazing is the most neutral of all compliments a woman under 40 can issue.
 A New Yorker's favorite adjective.

 Read more: America's 'First Daughter' visits Germany

 This ability to get excited over nothing comes across not only in the words we choose but also in gestures.
 I learned this the hard way: by teaching at university.
 Whereas my students in the US would smile and nod as I lectured, giving me a visual gauge to follow so I would know when I lost them, in Germany, week after week, my students stared at me stone-faced through an hour-long lecture.